orochi-network/orochi-network.github.io/src/orochi-network/chapter.md

 ## Orochi ❤️ Open Source

-All projects are open source and public, we built everything for common good.
+All projects are open-sourced and public.
+We build everything for common good.

 <!-- Expect us -->